WBT (AM)

 WBT (1110 kHz) is a commercial AM radio station serving the Charlotte metropolitan area, including parts of North Carolina and South Carolina.
-First licensed on March 18, 1922, it is one of America's first radio stations.
+The station airs a news/talk radio format simulcast on Chester, South Carolina-licensed WBT-FM (99.3) and the HD2 digital subchannel of co-owned WLNK.
+First licensed on March 18, 1922, it was one of America's first radio stations.

-The station airs a news/talk radio format simulcast on WBT-FM (99.3) and the HD2 digital subchannel of co-owned WLNK.
-WBT is owned by Urban One.
-Studios and offices are located off West Morehead Street, just west of Uptown Charlotte, co-located with the city's CBS television affiliate, WBTV, currently owned by Gray Television but at one time co-owned with WBT Radio.
+WBT is owned by Urban One, with studios and offices located off West Morehead Street, just west of Uptown Charlotte, co-located with the city's CBS television affiliate, WBTV, currently owned by Gray Television but at one time co-owned with WBT Radio.

 WBT broadcasts 50,000 watts around the clock as the only Class A clear-channel station in the Carolinas.
-Its transmitter is in the southern part of the city off Nations Ford Road.
+Its transmitter site is a three-tower facility in south Charlotte, off Nations Ford Road.
 During daylight hours it uses a single non-directional antenna and is audible in much of the central Carolinas.
-At night it uses a directional antenna that limits its signal toward the west, in order to avoid interfering with KFAB in Omaha, Nebraska, the other Class A station on the frequency.
+At night, all three towers are used in a directional pattern that limits its signal toward the west, to avoid interfering with KFAB in Omaha, Nebraska, the other Class A station on the frequency.
 Even with this restriction, it can be heard across much of the eastern half of North America with a good radio.
 For many years, WBT boasted that it could be heard "from Maine to Miami" at night.

 Programming

 On weekdays, WBT airs mostly locally produced talk shows and offer podcasts of these shows on its website.
 News, weather, and traffic reports are heard each half-hour.

-WBT begins each weekday with "The Bo Thompson Morning Show," a five-hour drive time news and talk program.
+WBT begins each weekday with Good Morning BT with Bo Thompson and Beth Troutman, a five-hour drive time news and talk program featuring hosts Bo Thompson and former WCNC-TV news anchor and former North Carolina Congressional candidate Beth Troutman, Jim Szoke on sports and Mark Garrison on newscasts at the top and bottom of each hour.
 Vince Coakley, former WSOC-TV news anchor and North Carolina Congressional candidate, hosts late mornings.
-Brett Winterble is heard in the late afternoon and a one-hour newsmagazine called "Charlotte at Six" is anchored by Mark Garrison.
-Brett Jensen serves as the senior news reporter, who also covers the NFL's Carolina Panthers.
+Brett Winterble is heard in the late afternoon followed by one-hour evening show "Breaking with Brett Jensen" hosted by longtime WBT personality Brett Jensen.
 The rest of the weekday schedule is made up of nationally syndicated conservative talk hosts including Mark Levin, Ben Shapiro, Michael Knowles and Coast to Coast AM with George Noory.

 Weekends feature shows on money, health, real estate, technology, the outdoors, cars and home repair, some of which are paid brokered programming.
-Syndicated shows include Glenn Beck, Bill Cunningham, Ric Edelman, "Our American Stories with Lee Habeeb" and "The Tech Guy with Leo Laporte."
-Some hours begin with ABC Radio News.
+Syndicated shows include Erick Erickson, Glenn Beck, The Jesse Kelly Show, Ben Ferguson, Bill Cunningham, Our American Stories with Lee Habeeb and Rich On Tech with Rich DeMuro.
+Some hours begin with Fox News Radio.